tahneeames/microarthropod/README.md

-R code available for full data in main data and metadata can be found in the all_data branch graphics can be found in the allData_figures branch
+R code available for full data in main
+Tab-delimited data and metadata files can be found in the all_data branch graphics can be found in the allData_figures branch